coderefinery/IDEs/_episodes/02-pycharm-setup.md

 questions:
   - "How to install PyCharm?"
 objectives:
-  - "PyCharm installation is verified."
+  - "PyCharm installation is verified"
-  - "The project is imported into PyCharm."
+  - "The project is imported into PyCharm"
-  - "Student is aware of the supporting materials locations."
+  - "Student is aware of the supporting materials locations"
 keypoints:
-  - "It is easy and fun to start with the IDE."
+  - "It is easy and fun to start with the IDE"
 ---

 # PyCharm setup